Flevy Management Insights Q&A

-This article provides a detailed response to: How can the Balanced Scorecard framework be leveraged to improve diversity, equity, and inclusion (DEI) within an organization?
-For a comprehensive understanding of Balanced Scorecard, we also include relevant case studies for further reading and links to Balanced Scorecard best practice resources.
+This article provides a detailed response to: How Can the Balanced Scorecard Framework Improve DEI?
+[Complete Guide] For a comprehensive understanding of Balanced Scorecard, we also include relevant case studies for further reading and links to Balanced Scorecard templates.

 The Financial perspective of the Balanced Scorecard focuses on the financial objectives of an organization, aiming to improve cost efficiency, revenue growth, and asset utilization.
 Integrating DEI into this perspective involves recognizing the financial impact of DEI initiatives.
 According to a McKinsey report, companies in the top quartile for gender diversity on executive teams were 25% more likely to have above-average profitability than companies in the fourth quartile.
 This statistic underscores the financial imperative for DEI.